mgnooj/fun-stuff/konami.md

 If the 'success' switch is active, P1_NUM_LIVES is set to 29; else it is set to the default 2.

 That's it!
+Those were simpler times.

 All credit to [vermiceli](https://github.com/vermiceli/nes-contra-us/) for the code.